Hughes Springs, Texas: Geography

 The city is located along state highways 11 and 49, which run concurrently through the city limits.
 TX 11 leads east 15 mi to Linden, and TX 49 leads southeast 9 mi to Avinger.
 The two highways together lead west 6 mi to Daingerfield.
-According to the United States Census Bureau, the city has a total area of 6.4 sqkm, all of it land.
+According to the United States Census Bureau, the city has a total area of 6.4 sqkm, all land.